runletapp/website/docs/job/settings.md

 myjob: ls -lah
 ```

 The last code block will disable the daemon `koalatime` and blocks it from receiving jobs.
-You can see the daemons status in the Devices page on the Runlet ui.
+You can see the status of daemons in the GUI.